kliment/Printrun/README.md

 ## Linux
 ### Ubuntu/Debian

-A Printrun package is already available for Debian Sid (or unstable) which can be installed by simply running

-`apt-get install printrun`

-For any other release you can run Printrun directly from source.
+You can run Printrun directly from source.
 Fetch and install the dependencies using

-`sudo apt-get install python-serial python-wxgtk3.0 python-pyglet python-numpy cython python-libxml2 python-gobject python-dbus python-psutil python-cairosvg git`
+1. `sudo apt-get install python-serial python-wxgtk2.8 python-pyglet python-numpy cython python-libxml2 python-gobject python-dbus python-psutil python-cairosvg git`

 Clone the repository

 `git clone https://github.com/kliment/Printrun.git`

 and you can start using Printrun from the Printrun directory created by the git clone command.

+Users of Ubuntu Xenial Xerus or later and Debian Jessie or later won't find the package "python-wxgtk2.8" available, having been replaced by "python-wxgtk3.0".
+Running Printrun with "python-wxgtk3.0" instead, is possible but it is known to be affected by issue #615.

+A Printrun preliminary package is already available in Ubuntu Yakkety Yak and Debian Stretch/Sid repositories.
+Please be aware that this initial package is also known to be affected by issue #615.

 ### Chrome OS